 Only 13 of the company’s 391 investments since inception have reached the non-accrual stage.
 This track record of outstanding underwriting is a key advantage for PennantPark.

 Above is a sampling of the types of investments the company makes in target companies.
 Not only are the targets themselves from diverse industries and geographies, but PennantPark has a variety of instruments with which to make its investments.

 First lien secured debt is the preferred instrument given its favorable repayment position, but the company will do revolvers and equity injections as well.
 As of the end of December 2021, 87% of PennantPark’s portfolio was first lien senior secured debt.

 PennantPark has demonstrated a track record of successful investments.
 However, its exposure to floating rate instruments has caused its average yield to fall over the past several years.
 The yield on PennantPark’s portfolio peaked at just over 9% at the end of 2018, but lower rates on risk-free instruments have caused its average yield to decline.

 As PennantPark’s portfolio is entirely comprised of floating rate instruments – mostly tied to LIBOR – it benefits when interest rates are increasing.
 Low rates over the past decade have suppressed the company’s investment income, but the potential for higher rates is a future catalyst.

-Meanwhile, the company invested $160.2 million during the quarter in four new and 17 existing portfolio companies with a weighted average yield on debt investments of 7.4%.
-That said, the company’s sales and repayments of investments for the same period totaled $172.1 million.
+For the quarter, total investment income for the quarter came in at $26.34 million, up by 27.1% from $20.73 million in the year-ago quarter.
+Moreover, the company invested $335.1 million during the quarter in sixteen new and thirty-six existing portfolio companies with a weighted average yield on debt investments of 7.8%.
+That said, the company’s sales and repayments of investments for the same period totaled $238.4 million.